Maryland Residential Lease Agreement

 Lead-Based Paint Disclosure

-For any property built before 1978, federal law requires that a Maryland residential lease must contain a lead-based paint disclosure.
+Maryland residential leases for property built before 1978 must, by federal law, contain a lead-based paint disclosure.
 This requires landlords to do the following:

 Optional Disclosures and Addenda (Recommended)

-The following lease agreement disclosures and addenda are not required by Maryland law in residential lease agreements, but assist with tenant management and help limit landlord liability.
+The following lease agreement disclosures and addenda are not required by Maryland law in residential lease agreements, but help with tenant management and landlord liability.

 Optional Disclosure Purpose